Our EYFS Curriculum

 Maths is included in various forms in all our role play areas and also as children explore other resources such as construction toys.

-We follow the Hamilton Maths scheme.
+We follow the White Rose scheme which provides an innovative approach and clear, accessible resources.
 This structure, combined with a range of practical, creative and play-based activities provides a strong mathematical foundation for future learning.